Do You Suffer From Sleep Apnea or Snoring?

 Sleep apnea leaves you exhausted throughout the day and completely drains you of your energy.
 It’s a serious medical condition that can be life-threatening if it’s ignored or misdiagnosed.
 Nearly 80% of moderate to severe cases of OSA go undiagnosed which leads to further health complications down the road.

 There have been many cases of untreated sleep apnea and snoring that have been shown to lead to serious consequences to a person’s health, such as:

 High blood pressure

 Receiving a Sleep Study

 If you or a loved one is a habitual snorer and have noticed any of these symptoms of obstructive sleep apnea, the next step is to seek a sleep study.
-At Michigan Dental Center for Sleep Apnea, we offer a complimentary sleep assessment to help you find proper a diagnosis.
+At Michigan Dental Center for Sleep Apnea and Snoring, we offer a complimentary sleep assessment to help you find proper a diagnosis.

 Once you’ve completed this evaluation, you may take it in for your sleep study appointment to help provide an entire analysis for your physician.
 After you’ve been diagnosed, you may find effective treatments for your sleep apnea here in Southfield, MI with Dr. Bogrow.